There are a number of potential contributors to intermittent connectivity issues including, but not limited to:

 Check the bands

 Most Wi-Fi routers are dual band now.
 The bands can transmit on the 2.4GHz frequency, the 5GHz frequency, or both.
-While Flex can operate on both, Canary All-in-One can only operates on the 2.4GHz band.
+While Flex can operate on both, Canary Pro and Canary View can only operate on the 2.4GHz band.

 If you encounter any trouble connecting to your wireless network or downloading Canary’s mandatory firmware update your router may be broadcasting both frequencies under a single network name or SSID.
 If this is the case, we recommend separating the network so the 2.4 GHz and 5GHz frequencies operate under distinct network names.
 Additionally, this will allow Canary to operate on its own dedicated network.